cwallacebailey/Project3_battleships_template/TESTING.md

 ## HTML Validator

-The HTML is part of the code institute template but I ran it through the HTML validator just in case.
+The HTML is part of the code institute template but I ran changes I made through the HTML validator just in case.
 As you would expect it came back with no errors

 ![HTML Validator](readme_images/html_validator.png)